-Learn to thrift shop like a PRO with 10 proven hacks that will show you how to find the good stuff every time you shop – PLUS see projects that use them.
+Learn to thrift shop like a pro with 10 proven hacks that will show you how to find the good stuff every time you shop – plus see them in action with projects for each hack.

 If you’ve ever wandered into a thrift store, ambled through a yard sale, or trecked through a flea market or second-hand sale and was intrigued by pieces but not sure how to use them, I’ve got good news for you:

 You’re an amazing thrift shopper who just needs a few hacks tucked into your back pocket.

 Finding good pieces isn’t so much about talent, knack, or even luck, but more about vision and having a plan.
 And I’m going to show you how to do it!

 When I began thrift shopping, I was skeptical.

 I had this idea that thrift shopping was junky and just a selection of a bunch of garbage someone else didn’t want.

 To be honest, it even seemed a little cringy.